Speech-Language Pathology (SLP)

 The purpose of this course is to provide understanding to SLP graduate students of the of knowledge and professional competencies that are expected for ASHA certification and necessary for success in our field.
 More specifically, we will examine professional ethics and issues, and review regulations/requirements for professional practice.
 In addition, counseling approaches from a variety of resources will be reviewed.
 When available we will have guest speakers reinforce specific content during the semester.

 SLP 5700.
-Assessment & Management of Multicultural Populations.
+Multicultural Considerations for Speech-Language Pathologists.
 (3 Credits)

 SLP 5750.
 Motor Speech Disorders.
 (3 Credits)

-This course focuses on the specific neuro-anatomy and neuro-physiology involved in normal and disordered motor-speech production.
-Additionally, this course addresses the differential diagnosis of motor-speech disorders, specifically apraxia and the dysarthrias.
+This course focuses on the specific neuro-anatomy and neuro-physiology involved in normal and disordered motor-speech production across the lifespan.
+Additionally, this course addresses the differential diagnosis of motor-speech disorders, specifically Apraxia of Speech, Childhood Apraxia of Speech, and the dysarthrias.
 This course also focuses on evidence-based assessment and intervention strategies for Motor Speech Disorders.

 SLP 5800.
 Genetics of SLP Practice.
 (3 Credits)